 Data Exchange Incentive Program (DEIP) - HIE Adoption

-The data provided in the Community Measures Crosswalk begins with the CMS Master List, issued by the Center for Medicare and Medicaid Services.
-We have started the process of identifying those measures that practices in our community have a need to access by adding tabs for MACRA, PCMH, FQHC, HEDIS, GRIPA, and more.
-Over time, new tabs will be added for individual payer programs, as well as other organizations or programs which issue metrics determined to be useful to the healthcare community.
-We anticipate that each tab to be updated quarterly, or more often as significant metrics updates are published.
+The data provided in the 2016 Community Measures Crosswalk begins with the CMS Master List, issued by the Center for Medicare and Medicaid Services.
+We identified those measures that practices in our community needed to access by adding tabs for MACRA, PCMH, FQHC, HEDIS, GRIPA, and more.

 The Community Measures Crosswalk Workgroup is a subgroup of the Rochester PCMH Collaborative.
 Members include: